dynamiterdx/quizzing-app/README.md

 - `tryParseJson` is defensive: if the model returns text wrapped around JSON, it attempts to extract the JSON slice before failing.
 - Endpoints use per-route schemas so the LLM is constrained to required fields (IDs, choices, explanations, per-question difficulty and subtopic tags).
 - `validateQuiz` performs post-generation structural checks (unique IDs, minimum choices, presence of the correct answer, duplicate-choice guard).

+### Perplexity Sonar Integration
+- `perplexityChatJson` hits `https://api.perplexity.ai/chat/completions` with the Sonar or Sonar Pro model.
+- System prompts embed the JSON schema and instruct the model to answer with JSON only; the helper strictly parses the returned text.
+- Retries mirror the Azure helper: quick exponential backoff and JSON-slice extraction when extra prose sneaks in.
+- If `PERPLEXITY_API_KEY` is missing, the helper throws a descriptive error so the UI can surface a helpful message.

 ### Validation, Safety, and UX Details
 - Error handling: Each route retries up to three attempts before returning 5xx with a plain error; client surfaces via `ErrorNotice`.